A subtrope of Parental Abandonment: The father of a character or characters is missing or absent.

 Sam Tyler in Life On Mars winds up being responsible for his dad's disappearance; turns out, the guy was a murderous criminal, and Sam decided that, given the choice between two terrible alternatives, he didn't want his mother and his younger self to go through the public shame of an arrest.

-Considering that it all took place in a reality that was basically purgatory for policemen, chances are that his dad was just your run-in-the-mill deadbeat dad.
+Considering that it all took place in a reality that was basically purgatory for policemen, chances are that his dad was just your run-of-the-mill deadbeat dad.
 Unless you subscribe to the theory that he was the one that killed Annie...

 Criminal Minds loves playing with this trope.
 Morgan and Elle's fathers are both dead; Reid's ran out on him and his mentally-ill mother; Garcia apparently got her last name after being adopted by her stepdad; Prentiss's has gone significantly unmentioned in comparison to her overbearing mother; meanwhile, Gideon's implied to be a Disappeared Dad to his son and becomes Disappeared Dad to the team when he leaves the series (because face it, Gideon is Dad, Hotch is Mom), and Hotch is trying desperately not to become one.
 (JJ apparently sprung full-grown from the forehead of Zeus.)